Parametric Semidefinite Programming: Geometry of the Trajectory of Solutions: Introduction

 \section{Introduction}

 A \textit{semidefinite program} (SDP) is a convex constrained optimization problem wherein one wants to optimize a linear objective function over the intersection of the cone of positive semidefinite matrices with an affine space.
-In this paper, a \textit{time-varying semidefinite program} (TV-SDP) is an SDP
+In this paper we consider \textit{{parametric} SDPs}, which are problems of the form